humet/gastby-news-theme/README.md

 - **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 - **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

+## Setting up menus

+In Wordpress set up two menus, one with the slug 'main-menu' for the main navigation and one with the slug 'footer-menu' for the footer navigation.

 ## 💫 Set up Netlify